Treasure Hunts

 MOUNTAIN LION SITE

 Walk in front of the visitor center and down the ramp to the covered ramada.
 Take the hiking trail that starts at the lower left side of the ramada.
 Turn right at the trail junction.
 Continue straight until you get to the junction with trail # 305.
 Turn right on # 305.
-Continue walking down hill until you get to a meadow.
+Continue walking downhill until you get to a meadow.
 Cross the meadow and look for a box high up on a pole.
 Who lives here?
-Walk uphill to the large culvert.
-Carefully walk through the culvert.
-Shout really loud and see what happens!
-On the other side of the tunnel, look uphill to the left.
-Look for a big stone outcrop.
-The treasure is rockin’ up there.
+Turn left on Trail 442.
+Look for a short, round wooden pole.
+The treasure is hiding in nearby rocks.

 FAIN LAKE – PRESCOTT VALLEY